College Counseling Team

 Julia started her career in college admissions as an Assistant Director of Undergraduate Admission at Washington University in St. Louis.
 At Wash U., Julia worked with the Annika Rodriguez Scholarship program, helped coordinate the admission tour guide program, served as the liaison to the School of Engineering, and was responsible for traveling to and reviewing applications from southern New England.
 While she enjoyed her time in college admissions, Julia loves college counseling work because she can build relationships with and provide support for students and their families as they navigate the transition from high school to college.

 Julia holds an M.Ed from Harvard University and a B.A. from Washington University in St. Louis.
-In addition to her work in the college counseling office at Governor’s, Julia lives on campus, she is a dorm parent in Doggett Hall, and she works closely with Governor's diversity initiatives.
+In addition to her work in the college counseling office at Governor’s, Julia is a dorm parent in Doggett Hall, and she works closely with Governor's diversity initiatives.

 Beth Dolan, Administrative Assistant, 978.499.3172